capaj/graphql-typed-client/README.md

 ### Programmatic generation

-Alternatively if you have your schema developed locally, you can use it directly to generate the client without goin over the network, for example:
+Alternatively if you have your schema developed locally, you can use it directly to generate the client without going over the network, for example:

 ```ts
 import { generateClient, getSchemaQuery } from 'graphql-typed-client'